 Copy-editing (and we include line-editing in this) takes

-place when you’ve crafted and re-crafted your story
+place when you’ve crafted and re-crafted your novel

-and are satisfied there are no further major changes to
+or story and are satisfied there are no further major changes

-be made.
-This is the stage where we look at the nuts and
+to be made.
+This is the stage where we look at the nuts

-bolts of the writing, such as grammar, word choice and
+and bolts of the prose, such as grammar, word choice and

 punctuation, and much more.
 We suggest where different